Top Five Wheat-Free Grains + Green Tea Extract Benefits

 Keep in mind that a wheat belly (or beer or grain belly) most likely indicates visceral fat.
 This type of fat clearly points to the dangerous potential for type II diabetes due to obesity, but visceral fat brings with it another danger...
 Visceral fat acts as a gland, secreting hormones that make the immune system react.
 This produces more fat to store and protect pathogens from invading our organs.
 This vicious cycle also produces low level chronic inflammation that can result in various autoimmune diseases.
 According to researchers, visceral fat or belly fat tissue becomes an endocrine organ all on its own.

 Individuals who are trying to control their weight may benefit from eliminating gluten from their diet and taking green tea supplements.
-The antioxidants in Green Tea Elixir (a green tea extract) may help boost the immune system, naturally lower blood pressure, balance blood sugar and control weight to help eliminate wheat belly once and for all!

 So what happened to our "amber waves of grain" proudly sung about in "America the Beautiful?"
 Why doesn't this golden grain seem so glorious anymore?
 Why didn't our ancestors have wheat belly-or even beer belly-since we've been baking bread and brewing beer for centuries?